praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 // we render the JSX element using the ReactDOM package ReactDOM.render(app, rootElement);
 ```

 **That's It!** we have added react to a simple html and displayed Hello World.
 For Live Demo check this [out](https://praveenorugantitech.github.io/praveenorugantitech-reactjs-course/1_Introduction/Demo/ReactDOM.html){:target="\_blank"}

+## What is the purpose of render() in React

+- Each React component must have a render() mandatorily.
+- It returns a single React element which is the representation of the native DOM component
+- If more than one HTML element needs to be rendered, then they must be grouped together inside one enclosing tag such as <React.Fragment> or <> or <div>
+- This function must be kept pure i.e., it must return the same result each time it is invoked.

 ## React JS installation